 Several years ago, I was in Washington, D.C., to see the National Holocaust Museum.
 You begin the tour on the fifth level the facility and walk downstairs and past memorials to those thousands upon thousands, the victims of the genocide.
 You ask yourself how would I have acted as a Christian?
 Or, in my case, how would I have responded as a priest and a personal of moral conviction?
 I don’t have an exact answer.

-As I came to the bottom of the landing, I caught sight of a woman who was overcome with tears and emotion at what she had seen that day.
+As I came to the bottom of the landing, I caught sight of a woman who was overcome with tears.
 A guard came to her assistance and helped her to an exit.

 When I reached the lobby level, there was a docent there.
 So I told her of my experience and how this woman’s emotional response was so clear and so profound.
 I asked: “Does this happen often?”
 The docent replied: “It happens every day, and sometimes more often than you may imagine.”
 I said to myself: “So, it is!”

-As believers our task is to bring healing to those wounded and help repair a broken world that we may see more clearly the light of the resurrection.
+As believers, our task is to bring healing to those wounded and help repair a broken world that we may see more clearly in the light of the resurrection.